8 thyme companion plants and what you should avoid

 Blueberries, renowned for their exquisite taste and nutrient-packed profile, thrive amidst lush foliage.
 They flourish in acidic soil with good drainage, ideally maintaining a pH level between 4.5 and 5.5.
 Abundant sunlight and consistent moisture levels foster optimal growth and fruit development.
 Belonging to the Ericaceae family, alongside esteemed counterparts such as cranberries and rhododendrons, blueberries epitomize the harmonious fusion of flavor and nourishment within the natural world's abundance.

-Planting these plants next to thyme have huge negative effects on the development of your plant.
+Planting these plants next to thyme has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your thyme.
 Because of these negative effects, we don’t recomment growing the plants below next to your thyme.

 Chives